 - These changes may reduce the number of people qualifying for insured mortgages in Canada.

-The government has changed mortgage requirements several times over the last few years which affects how people may qualify for government-backed insured mortgages.
-As the regulatory environment changes, banks in Canada continue to offer very competitive mortgage products and services to millions of Canadians.
+The government has changed mortgage requirements several times over the last few years which affects how borrowers qualify for government-backed insured mortgages.
+Banks in Canada continue to offer very competitive mortgage products and services to millions of Canadians.

 Since 2008, the federal government has made several changes to the rules for mortgages insured through the Canada Mortgage and Housing Corporation (CMHC) and other private sector mortgage insurance providers.
-These rules affect home buyers with less than a 20 per cent down payment and these changes will impact many first-time home buyers in Canada.
+These rules affect home buyers with less than a 20 per cent down payment, which include many first-time home buyers in Canada.

 The changes include the following: